measurement-kit/measurement-kit/src/ext/Catch/docs/tutorial.md

     }
 ```

 Sections can be nested to an arbitrary depth (limited only by your stack size).
 Each leaf section (i.e. a section that contains no nested sections) will be executed exactly once, on a separate path of execution from any other leaf section (so no leaf section can interfere with another).
-Obviously a failure in a parent section will prevent nested sections from running - but that's the idea.
+A failure in a parent section will prevent nested sections from running - but then that's the idea.

 ## BDD-Style

 If you name your test cases and sections appropriately you can achieve a BDD-style specification structure.
 This became such a useful way of working that first class support has been added to Catch.
-Scenarios can be specified using ```SCENARIO```, ```GIVEN```, ```WHEN``` and ```THEN``` macros, which map on to ```TEST_CASE```s and ```SECTION```s, respectively (for more details see [Test cases and sections](test-cases-and-sections.md)).
+Scenarios can be specified using ```SCENARIO```, ```GIVEN```, ```WHEN``` and ```THEN``` macros, which map on to ```TEST_CASE```s and ```SECTION```s, respectively.
+For more details see [Test cases and sections](test-cases-and-sections.md).

 The vector example can be adjusted to use these macros like so: